-The Caribbean region has identified chronic non-communicable diseases such as diabetes and heart disease as a major threat to population health, social and economic development, and has made a concerted commitment to address this problem through a comprehensive, multi-sectoral response that includes urban planning.
+A systems approach is needed to address the so far intractable global challenge of malnutrition leading to chronic diseases in all but the poorest countries in the world.
+The governments of the Caribbean Community have recognised the challenge of high obesity and chronic disease rates in their social and economic development and committed to policy solutions that improve local healthy food production and consumption.
 To inform their efforts and accelerate action, we are historians and public health researchers and aim to identify the ways cities in low and middle-income countries impact on their populations’ food practices, opportunities and in turn health.

 We aim to develop an in-depth understanding of underlying mechanisms that have led to both ‘unhealthy’ spaces (e.g. fast food dense neighbourhoods) or ‘healthy’ spaces (e.g. urban gardens).
 By investigating how these social, political and economic determinants of nutrition have developed historically and shaped into contemporary foodscapes, the goal of our project is to inform the prevention of chronic diseases by enhancing healthy eating strategies.

-The project is funded by the MRC AHRC Global Public Health Partnership Awards Scheme (MR/R024324/1).
+The project is funded by the AHRC (GCRF UKRI Collective Programme: AH/T00407X/1)